Glenn Yarbrough: Personal life

 In the hope of saving his faltering singing voice, Yarbrough had elective surgery on his larynx in 2010.
 The surgery was unsuccessful, and he went into cardiac arrest while in the recovery room and was put on a ventilator.
 He survived, but began to suffer from dementia and never sang in public again.
 From that time, Yarbrough had to be cared for full time by his daughter, Holly Yarbrough Burnett, in Nashville and died there in 2016 from chronic obstructive pulmonary disease (COPD).
 Though he suffered from dementia in the last years of his life, according to Burnett, her father remained a "warm, happy man".

 Yarbrough married four times.
-The first three to Peggy Goodhart, Ann Graves and Laurie Ann Pool ended in divorce and at the time of his death, he was separated from his fourth wife Kathleen Pommer.
+The first three mariages to Peggy Goodhart, Ann Graves and Laurie Ann Pool ended in divorce and at the time of his death, he was separated from his fourth wife Kathleen Pommer.
 Yarbrough is survived by his daughter Holly, two children from his first marriage, Stephany Yarbrough and Sean Yarbrough; two stepdaughters, Brooke and Heather, from his marriage to Poole; a grandson; and a great-grandson.

 Award nominations

-As both a solo singer and member of the Limeliters Yarbrough was nominated several times for Grammy Awards.
+Both as a solo singer and member of the Limeliters Yarbrough was nominated several times for Grammy Awards.